johnmath/johnmath.github.io_old/_posts/2020-12-01-binets-formula.markdown

 <img align="center" src="{{site.baseurl}}/media/binet-0-5.gif" alt="" style='height: 75%; width: 75%; object-fit: contain'>

 Notice that the only places where Binet's formula has real outputs on this interval are at the natural numbers, where the outputs are the typical Fibonacci numbers.
-What about the "negative Fibonacci numbers?
+What about the "negative Fibonacci numbers"?
 Let's see what the outputs of Binet's formula look like on the interval $$\left[-5, 0\right]$$.

 <img align="center" src="{{site.baseurl}}/media/binet-neg5-0.gif" alt="" style='height: 75%; width: 75%; object-fit: contain'>